New Agrarian Program

 The New Agrarian Program offers apprenticeships in regenerative agriculture through partnership with mentor ranchers and farmers who are part of the Quivira community.
 In particular, this program aims to build resilience on Western lands by training the next generation of stewards in agricultural best practices, and by training ranchers and farmers to be mentors.

 Our apprenticeship program works closely with carefully selected rancher and farmer mentors who are dedicated stewards of the land; practice beyond organic, regenerative methods of food production; provide excellent animal care; and who are natural teachers for young agrarians.

 For specifics on the program, pleas read the Program Overview.

-For more info on program history or becoming a mentor, contact Virginie Pointeau, New Agrarian Program Director: Virginie Pointeau.
+For more info on the program, contact Virginie Pointeau, New Agrarian Program Director: Virginie Pointeau.